vr-voyage/vrchat-worldlock-autosetup/README.md

 https://user-images.githubusercontent.com/84687350/128454320-78cb2eb1-1556-4a7e-888d-b442904e48ae.mov

-This new clone will have a new submenu button "World Objects" with Toggle buttons allowing you to spawn each individual object.
+This new clone will have a new submenu "World Objects" added to its **Expressions menu**.
+This menu contains Toggle buttons allowing you to spawn each individual object.

 Note:
 - You can setup up to 8 individual items (Only 8 items for now,